vancyland/vancyland.github.io-project-PAP/README.md

 }
 ```

-Our paper is currently under review, and the code will be made available soon.
+Our paper is currently under review, and the code will be available soon.
 The project page can be found at: https://vancyland.github.io/PAP.github.io/